Bence7661/AnomalyUIScalingCalculator/README.md

 What really would be cool is to make an actual UI editor program or a VS extension so you can "_drag & drop_" stuff and with the press of a button an `.xml` is generated that is either ready to go or requires minimal adjustments.

+# Disclaimer
+Now since this is an unsigned `WPF .exe application` Windows Defender will treat it as a virus.
+Use VirusTotal or look online for a trusted virus scanning site/app and check for yourself.
+Since this is open source you don't need to download the `.exe` file.
+You can download the source code and just compile it yourself.

+Here is the check I made: [VirusTotal check](https://www.virustotal.com/gui/file/7211c7f3b88a211906fd7d2ea36178e4ae1b903145916d2c4ed3849edea6d8bd?nocache=1)

 # How to use
 I'm gonna show how I do UI and how I use this calculator on a W.I.P. project of mine.
 Let's say I want to put this "Back" button right under the "Repair" button.